 Officials from the Department of Health and Senior Services (DHSS), Division of Community and Public Health (DCPH) state that under section 192.945, RSMo, DHSS is currently issuing hemp extract registration cards for persons suffering from intractable epilepsy.
-This proposal would expand the current program by allowing the issuance of registration cards for persons with other chronic or debilitating diseases and conditions to use medical marijuana.
+This proposal would expand the current program by allowing the issuance of registration cards for persons with a serious condition or seizure disorder to utilize hemp extract.